SF-WDI-LABS/mongoose-books-app/README.md

 1. Visit `http://localhost:3000/` in your browser.
 You should see "General Assembly Rocks!"

-  > **Hint**: Remember to stop and restart your server from the Terminal to view any changes.
-Hit `control + c` to stop your server, and run `node server.js` again to restart it.
+  > **Hint**: Nodemon should automatically refresh with each saved change you make.
+If not, remember to stop and restart your server from the Terminal to view any changes.
+Hit `control + c` to stop your server, and run `nodemon server.js` again to restart it.

 1. If our `index.hbs` is just plain HTML, we're not taking advantage of templating.
 Add the following header to your `index.hbs` jumbotron: